Other Types of Assistance

 ROTC Transfer Scholarships

 Students transferring to an eligible state university who have been accepted into the ROTC program may apply.
 Southwestern Illinois College is allowed to award three ROTC scholarships per year, and the criteria will vary each year depending on the number of applicants.
-To apply, a nomination letter must be sent by your ROTC sponsor at the state university to the Assistant Director of Financial Aid and Student Employment at Southwestern Illinois College.
+To apply, a nomination letter must be sent by your ROTC sponsor at the state university to the Director of Financial Aid and Student Services at Southwestern Illinois College.

 Senior Citizens Tuition Waiver Program